pranigopu/learningKubernetes/4_kubernetesViaAks.md

 ## Tools used
 ### Kubernetes-specific tools
 #### kubectl
 The Kubernetes command-line tool **kubectl** enables you to run commands for Kubernetes clusters.
+In fact, kubectl provides an interface to control the Kubernetes cluster manager.
 You can use kubectl to...

 - Deploy applications
 - Inspect and manage cluster resources